-These housewives were also, it could be said, material feminists in the sense of Dolores Hayden’s definition: they insisted on the immediate impact on women’s lives of a redesign of their material working conditions.
-Lüders understood the improvement and standardization of the domestic realm as means to reconfigure women’s spatial, economic and political conditions.
-Herself a housewife and a professional, she saw the role of the housewife extending beyond the household.
-Occupying two expert roles as a domestic organizer and established economist, she linked the oikos back to oiko-nomia in her work.
+These housewives were also, it could be said, material feminists under Dolores Hayden’s definition: they insisted on the immediate impact on women’s lives of a redesign of their material working conditions (Hayden 1981).
+Lüders understood the improvement and standardization of the domestic realm as a means to reconfigure women’s spatial, economic and political conditions.
+Herself a housewife and a professional, she saw the role of the housewife as extending beyond the household.
+Occupying two expert roles, that of domestic organizer and of established economist, she linked the oikos back to oiko-nomia in her work.
 For Lüders, the household run by housewives was not qualitatively different from the national scale of the economy run by politicians.
 Lüders had pushed for the “recruitment of women” to increase Germany’s industrial production during the war.
 As she reflected in Das unbekannte Heer, “All thoughts and actions were directed towards a single purpose: the defense of the Vaterland … the men with weapons—but [what about] us—the women?”
+(Lüders 1936: 2).
 Now, with the war over, and Germany on course for a major economic depression, she saw the continued training and mass employment of women as essential for the country’s survival.

-Where the Neues Bauen aimed to give Germans a new home, the Neue Haushalt told them how to live most efficiently in it.
-In 1926 Lüders gave a speech on “Norming and Household” at the annual meeting of DIN, right after a talk on “Norming and the Housing Shortage” by Walter Gropius, an early collaborator of the institute, who was then working on his Dessau-Törten housing estate, conceived as a model for cost-effective mass housing based on standardized parts and industrial construction processes (figs 4 and 5).
+Where the Neues Bauen aimed to give Germans a new home, the Neue Haushalt told them how to live most efficiently in it (Meyer 1932).
+In 1926, Lüders (1927) gave a speech on “Norming and Household” at the annual meeting of DIN, right after a talk on “Norming and the Housing Shortage” by Walter Gropius (1927), an early collaborator of the institute, who was then working on his Dessau-Törten housing estate, conceived as a model for cost-effective mass housing based on standardized parts and industrial construction processes (Figs. 4 and 5).

-For Lüders, the most prominent female member of the norm committee working with the German engineering association (VDI), it was just as important to establish DIN-norms for pots and cookware as it was to standardize the construction elements—stairs, doors or windows—that Gropius had talked about.
+For Lüders, the most prominent female member of the norm committee working with the German engineering association (VDI), it was just as important to establish DIN norms for pots and cookware as it was to standardize the construction elements—stairs, doors or windows—that Gropius had talked about.
 Household objects were not a separate sphere, but an integral part of the larger focus on apartments (Kleinwohnungen) as a solution to the housing crisis.
-As she put it:
+As she put it,

-The simplification and improvement of the household starts with the apartment: the situation, arrangement and configuration of the rooms, but also the type of stairs, doors, windows, the equipping of the service spaces, particularly the kitchen … To reach satisfactory solutions for all these tasks, we urgently need the kind of collaboration between producers, retailers, housewives and architects that DIN is trying to achieve.
+The simplification and improvement of the household starts with the apartment: the situation, arrangement and configuration of the rooms, but also the type of stairs, doors, windows, the equipping of the service spaces, particularly the kitchen ….
+To reach satisfactory solutions for all these tasks, we urgently need the kind of collaboration between producers, retailers, housewives and architects that DIN is trying to achieve. (“Jahresversammlung” 1926)

-According to historian Nicholas Bullock, while architects like Bruno Taut called for the need of collaborative reform of German dwellings, it was Lüders who urged DIN in 1926 to convene a committee on housing typologies (Typisierung der Wohngebäude) that actively bridged these two spheres: the design of household items and the making of architecture.
+According to historian Nicholas Bullock, while architects like Bruno Taut called for the need of collaborative reform of German dwellings, it was Lüders who urged DIN in 1926 to convene a committee on housing typologies (Typisierung der Wohngebäude) that actively bridged these two spheres: the design of household items and the making of architecture (Bullock 1988: 177, 184–185).